wpswings/track-orders-for-woocommerce/README.txt

 == External services ==

-This plugin connects to a few external services for tracking and onboarding.
+This plugin connects to a few external services for tracking.
 Each service is only contacted when its related feature is enabled:

 * **TrackingMore API (`api.trackingmore.com`)** — used for live multi‑carrier tracking and creating shipment records.
 When a customer/admin enters a tracking number and courier code, the plugin sends those values along with your TrackingMore API key to fetch status updates.
 Terms: https://www.trackingmore.com/terms.html Privacy: https://www.trackingmore.com/privacy.html

-* **DHL Shipment Tracking API (`api-eu.dhl.com`)** — used when you add a DHL tracking number to an order.
-The plugin sends the tracking number and your DHL API key to retrieve the shipment timeline.
-Terms: https://developer.dhl.com/terms-and-conditions Privacy: https://www.dhl.com/global-en/home/footer/legal-notices/privacy-notice.html

 * **Carrier Tracking Links (e.g., DHL, UPS, USPS, FedEx, Royal Mail, Australia Post, OnTrac, DPD, CollectPlus, TForce Logistics, APC Postal Logistics, Estes, ParcelForce, IMEX, ParcelForce, Canada Post, etc.)** — when you enable “Track with Carrier,” the plugin builds a tracking URL and redirects the user to the chosen carrier’s site with their tracking number in the query string.
 Data sent: tracking number only.
 Each carrier applies its own terms/privacy; please review the carrier you use.

-* **WP Swings telemetry (`tracking.wpswings.com`)** — optional usage tracking that posts site/environment data (site URL, WP/WooCommerce versions, plugin version, active settings) to our server to help improve the plugin.
-It runs no more than once per week and only after you opt in during onboarding.
-Terms: https://wpswings.com/terms-of-service/ Privacy: https://wpswings.com/privacy-policy/

-* **Google Maps API (`maps.googleapis.com`)** — used for the “Track order with Google Map” view.
-When enabled, map requests include your Google Maps API key and the coordinates/addresses needed to display the route.
+* **Google Maps API (`maps.googleapis.com`, `maps.google.com`)** — used for the “Track order with Google Map” view and geocoding.
+When enabled, requests include your Google Maps API key and the addresses/coordinates needed to display the route.
 Terms: https://www.google.com/help/terms_maps/ Privacy: https://policies.google.com/privacy

-* **HubSpot Forms (`forms.hsforms.com`)** — used in the admin onboarding/deactivation survey.
-It sends the form fields you submit (e.g., email, name, site URL, deactivation reason) to HubSpot to create the support ticket.
-Terms: https://legal.hubspot.com/terms-of-service Privacy: https://legal.hubspot.com/privacy-policy
+* **FedEx Web Services (`wsbeta.fedex.com`)** — used when FedEx shipment tracking is enabled.
+It sends your FedEx API credentials (key/password/account/meter) and the order’s tracking number to FedEx to retrieve tracking events.
+Terms/Privacy: https://www.fedex.com/en-us/trust-center/privacy.html

 == Installation ==